-The Links, Incorporated is an organization of over 12,000 women with more than 270 chapters located in 40 States; the District of Columbia; Nassau Bahamas; Frankfort Germany; and South Africa.
+The Links, Incorporated is an organization of over 16,000 professional women of color with more than 288 chapters located in 41 States; the District of Columbia; the Commonwealth of the Bahamas; and the United Kingdom.
 Members are individual achievers who are making a difference in the communities and lives of African Americans and persons of African descent across the globe.
 The Links, Incorporated was co-founded by the late Margaret R. Hawkins and Sarah S. Scott in 1946 in Philadelphia, Pennsylvania.

-The Southern Maryland Chain Chapter, The Links Incorporated
+Southern Maryland Chain (MD) Chapter The Links, Incorporated

 PO Box D